Bill Naughton: Early life

 Born into relative poverty in Ballyhaunis, County Mayo, Ireland, he moved to Bolton, Lancashire, England, in 1914 as a child.
-There he attended Saint Peter and Paul's School, and worked as a weaver, coal-bagger and lorry-driver before he started writing.
+There he attended Saint Peter and Paul's School, and worked as a weaver, coal-bagger and lorry-driver before he started writing with his wife.

 Writing career

 His stage play, Alfie, adapted for the 1966 film starring Michael Caine in the eponymous role, originated in a radio play, Alfie Elkins and His Little Life, first broadcast on the BBC Third Programme in 1962, which became a production at the Mermaid Theatre in 1963.
 It transferred to the West End before a very brief run on Broadway.
 Naughton was a prolific writer of plays, novels, short stories and children's books.
 His preferred environment was working-class society, which is reflected in much of his written work.

 In addition to Alfie, two of his other plays have been made into feature films, All in Good Time (1963), filmed as The Family Way (1966), starring John Mills, and Spring and Port Wine (1970), starring James Mason in the role of Rafe Crompton, an adaptation of a play first performed in 1959.

 His novel Alfie Darling, the sequel to his earlier novel and play, was also filmed, with Alan Price succeeding Michael Caine in the lead role.
 Both Alfie and Alfie Darling were drawn upon for the 2004 film with Jude Law in the eponymous role.

 His work also includes the novel One Small Boy (1957), and the collection of short stories The Goalkeeper's Revenge And Other Stories (1961).
 His 1977 children's novel My Pal Spadger is an account of his childhood in 1920s Bolton.
+His wife died in 2014 aged 85.

 Many of his plays were performed at the Octagon Theatre, Bolton.
 An 85-seat adaptable studio theatre within the Octagon is named after him.